person holding a coffee with a box over that says the caregiver archetype

 Silver laptop with a web page pulled up that says "Brand Persona Quiz."

 Caregivers are all about supporting others.
 They want to nurture everyone they encounter, bringing out the best in them as they do so.
-If you’re a caregiver, you probably love serving those you care about in big ways and small.
+If you’re a Caregiver, you probably love serving those you care about in big and small ways.

 You’re compassionate, always aware of when someone is hurting, and able to find the perfect way to help.
 You make everyone around you feel loved, accepted, and safe.